TommasoTarchi/Foundations_of_HPC-FinalProject/exercise1/README.md

      }
     ````

-    while in case of static in place evolution we simply increment the "state signaling bit", which tracks whether the new state is stored in the first or in the second bit (starting from the end of the BOOL):
+    while in case of static in place evolution we simply increment the "state signaling bit", which keeps track of whether the new state is stored in the first or in the second bit (starting from the end of the BOOL):

     ````
     #pragma omp barrier